 • costs connected with any leasing contract

-• consents, pre app fees and studies/reports related to planning permission
+• surveys and studies related to planning permission and/or pre-application advice

 • licence fees, subscriptions, and service charges

-• items or projects which only benefit an individual
+• items or projects that only benefit an individual

 • activities that are statutory obligations